 The exact cause of sarcoidosis is not known.
 So far no single cause triggering sarcoidosis has been identified.
-It is probably a rare combination of genetic and environmental factors.
+It is probably a rare combination of genetic, environmental and infectious factors.
 The condition does seem to run in some families.

 SarcoidosisUK is taking the lead in funding medical research to identify the causes and find a cure.
 Read more about SarcoidosisUK’s research.

 A number of websites claim to understand the causes of sarcoidosis and will sell you a cure.
 Please always consult your doctor before considering an alternative therapy.

 Sarcoidosis can affect almost any part of the body.
 The lungs and lymph glands in the chest are most commonly involved, affecting 9 in 10 patients with sarcoidosis.

 Other parts of the body that may be commonly involved are the skin, eyes and lymph glands elsewhere in the body.

 The joints, muscles and bones are involved in 1 in 5 patients.
 The nerves and nervous system are involved in about 1 in 20 patients.
 The heart is involved in about 1 in 50 patients.

 The symptoms of sarcoidosis depend on which part of the body is affected.
 They can include: